Got Rotting Roots? Pythium: An In-depth Analysis

 This results in the decay of some – but not all – root material.
 However, as zoospores are produced and released into the nutrient solution at a rapid rate, more roots are infected.
 If the cycle of zoospore production and infection is not stopped, then the disease can decimate the whole root system very quickly.

-The first sign of pythium taking hold of the roots is a discolouration from white to beige/yellow/brown colour, followed by the gradual shift to a soft and mushy texture.
+The first sign of pythium taking hold of the roots is a discolouration from white to beige/yellow/brown colour, followed by the gradual shift to the soft and mushy texture of rotting roots.
 In an early infection, you can often tug at a root you suspect of having the infection, and the outer root sheath will come off leaving the central core.
 Plants spotted with these early infections are capable of recovery if the right approach is adopted.
+However, it is important to note that other fungi, such as Rhizoctonia, Fusarium, and Phoma, can also cause rotting roots and display similar symptoms of root rot, making it crucial to maintain healthy roots for optimal plant health.

-In a situation where there are no initial clear symptoms of pythium, you may find that the stunting of plant growth and unexplained wilting are the first indicators of a problem, typically followed by the yellowing of the leaves and leaf drop.
+In a situation where there are no initial clear symptoms of pythium, you may find that the stunting of plant growth and unexplained wilting are the first indicators of a problem, typically followed by the yellowing of the leaves, also known as yellow leaves, and leaf drop.
 Already well into the disease, the plant is unlikely to survive.

 For young plants such as cuttings and seedlings, pythium often causes the stem to rot at the base, so there’s nothing to stop them from falling over and dying.
-Indeed, the stems of most plants that have constant contact with damp growing media can be at risk of stem rot.
+Indeed, the stems of most plants that have constant contact with damp growing media can be at risk of stem rot, with pythium being the main culprit.
 Where possible then, you want to ensure the stem does not remain in damp growing media over any prolonged period of time.
+Additionally, rotting roots caused by harmful fungi can also lead to wilting and yellowing of leaves, stunted growth, and eventual death of the plant.

 Although pythium is fairly common, many growers manage to avoid it all together.
 How?
 Well, pythium acts in an opportunistic manner, and given the right conditions it will simply flourish.
 But when presented with less than ideal conditions and healthy robust plants, pythium will find it very difficult to make successful infections.

-As mentioned at the start of the article, high root zone or nutrient solution temperatures will support the growth and development of pythium.
+As mentioned at the start of the article, high root zone or nutrient solution temperatures will support the growth and development of pythium and rotting roots.
 The high temperature causes low levels of dissolved oxygen in the nutrient solution, leading to poor root growth and function, increasing the risk of infection.
-Over-watering plants in soil or coco also produces a saturated root zone that is lacking in oxygen, and these anaerobic conditions make it very difficult for roots to thrive and very easy for pythium to spread.
-Make sure your growing medium has good drainage and is only watered as and when it’s needed.
+Over-watering plants in soil or coco also produces a saturated root zone that is lacking in oxygen, and these anaerobic conditions make it very difficult for roots to thrive and very easy for pythium to spread, making it a common cause of root rot.

 Root damage is a major cause of infection.
 Pythium is opportunistic and will favour entry through a damaged area, which often affects young plants during transplanting.
 Insects feeding on the root system, such as fungus gnats, are also capable of creating many wounds in which pythium spores can easily infect the plant.

-Frequent reservoir changes for a recirculating hydroponic system is a simple yet effective way of ensuring the build-up of zoospores does not happen.
+Frequent reservoir changes for a recirculating hydroponic system is a simple yet effective way of ensuring the build-up of zoospores does not happen and the chance of rotting roots is eliminated.
 Ideally, you should aim to carry out weekly changes of your nutrient solution.

 Maintain a good growing environment!
 Stressed plants are more prone to disease than healthy plants so you’ll want to closely control the temperature and humidity to make the area as near to perfect as possible.
-Remember the growing environment is arguably the most important overall factor when you’re growing plants indoors!
+Remember the growing environment is arguably the most important overall factor when you’re growing plants indoors, including the appropriate amount of water for each plant's specific needs and providing sufficient drainage to prevent excess water from accumulating around the roots when you're not in an active hydroponic system.

 A great step towards complete prevention of pythium is to use beneficial biological products because these are not only easy to apply, but also extremely effective.

-Beneficial biological products are a completely natural and very low-maintenance means of preventing disease.
+Beneficial biological products are a completely natural and very low-maintenance means of preventing rotting roots.
 Using beneficial microbes in the growing media or nutrient solution not only makes the root system more robust, it also crowds out and antagonises pythium.

 Mykos is a great product containing an aggressive species of Endo Mycorhizae that forms a powerful symbiotic relationship with the plants roots.
 Designed for application at the transplanting stage, Mykos will ensure the plant has increased access to water and nutrients as well as improving disease resistance in the root zone.